petarjs/localhost-explorer/README.md

 localhost-explorer
 ==================

-Localhost Explrer is a Web app that helps you to browse files on your localhost.
+Localhost Explorer is a Web app that helps you to browse files on your localhost.

 Why I made it
 ==================